Nokia E63

-The Nokia E63 is a mobile phone announced on 12 November 2008 and released later that year.
+The Nokia E63 is an entry-level smartphone announced on 12 November 2008 and released later that year.
 It is based on Symbian's S60 software platform and is considered a budget business smartphone positioned below the Nokia E71, featuring a plastic body instead of metal.

 Many of the specifications are identical to the E71 except for the lack of GPS and infrared port, a lesser RAM, lack of HSDPA and lower-resolution 2-megapixel camera with a fixed-focus lens.
 The E63 does come with a flashlight function using the camera flash, which is not present in the E71.
 It also has a more standardized 3.5 mm audio jack whereas the E71 uses a 2.52 mm jack as used on pre-2008 Nokia phones.
 In the European market, the E63 was originally retailed for €199 before taxes.
-The device was succeeded by the Nokia E5 in 2010, but remain in production in some markets until its discontinuation in late 2011 in favour of Nokia's Lumia lineup.
+The device was succeeded by the Nokia E5 in 2010, but remained in production in some markets until its discontinuation in late 2011 in favour of Nokia's Lumia lineup.

+Design

+The Nokia E63 came in blue, black, and red.
+The E63 used plastic rather than stainless steel.
+The headphone socket's rubber plug was not attached to the phone.